 Watch the video below or read on for tips on cleaning the throttle body with help from 1A Auto’s expert mechanics.

 Signs the Throttle Body Needs Cleaning

 One symptom of a dirty throttle body is a rough running engine on idle.
-Overdue engine tune ups, bad spark plugs, and other problems can cause an uneven, shaky or “rough” running engine while idling that might rev, but a common problem on some vehicles is a dirty throttle body.
-Too much carbon can build up on the interior of the throttle body, facilitating rough idling.
+Overdue engine tune ups, bad spark plugs, and other problems can cause an uneven, shaky, or rough running engine while idling that might rev, but usually it’s from a dirty throttle body.
+Too much carbon can build up on the interior of the throttle body can cause symptoms like rough idling.

 How to Clean the Throttle Body Yourself

-1. Locate the Throttle Body and Remove the Air Intake
+- Locate the Throttle Body and Remove the Air Intake Hose

 Find the throttle body’s location on your vehicle and remove the air duct, air intake hose, or air filter housing from the throttle body.
 This may require the use of a tool like a Phillips screwdriver or a flat blade screwdriver to loosen a hose clamp.